AdobeDocs/journey-optimizer.en/help/using/content-management/content-locking.md

     * Individual content components can be locked inside that structure.
     * By default, you cannot delete a component if it is locked, or if the "Editable content lock only" is selected.
 You can override this restriction by enabling the "Allow delete" option.

+>[!AVAILABILITY]
+>
+>Users with permissions to create content templates can enable content locking.

 ## Lock an email template {#define}